 A church has stood on the site of St Mary’s in Mucklestone for over 1,000 years where people have worshipped, prayed, brought their children to be baptised, married and mourned the loss of a friend or family member.
 St Mary’s continues to be a place of community, friendship, love and support for all.

-If you want to hold a carol singing event for The Children’s Society in your area please visit our online shop or call The Children’s Society Supporter Care on 0300 303 7000.
+If you want to hold a carol singing event for The Children’s Society in your area we have everything you would need to run a sucessful event or call The Children’s Society Supporter Care on 0300 303 7000.

 For more information, please contact Mark Horne, Regional Fundraisier by telephone on 0161 861 7993 or mobile 07539 214403.
 Alternatively you can email him email@example.com.